Skip to main content

 }

-The synthesis and all its metadata (token counts, thought summary, model used) are saved to the database, creating an audit trail.
+The synthesis and all its metadata (token counts, “thought” summary, model used) are saved to the database, creating a basic audit trail.

-What happens: Every AI operation generates some “observability” data that is surfaced to students as a pedagogical instrument.
+Every AI operation generates observability data that is surfaced to students as a pedagogical instrument.

 What's captured:

-gemini-3-pro-preview) - “Thought” summaries — Intermediate computational artifacts extracted from multi-part responses
+• "Thought" summaries: Intermediate computational artifacts extracted from multi-part responses

-Why this matters: In the discourse surrounding generative AI, "transparency" is a loaded term.
+In the discourse surrounding generative AI, "transparency" is a loaded term.
 A large language model has no internal "mind" to be transparent about.
-Instead, what I can offer is an attempt, albeit constrained by what is availalble through the API, at observability — a look at the computational evidence behind the output.
+What RTS can offer is some vague observability: a look at the computational evidence behind the output, constrained by what is actually available through the API.

-Token counts reveal the work: Tokens are the pieces of text the model processes.
-A high token count doesn't mean "deeper thought"; it means more mathematical operations were performed.
-This number represents the computational cost of generating a statistically probable response, not the depth of its understanding.
+Token counts reveal the work.
+Tokens are the pieces of text the model processes.
+A high token count means more mathematical operations were performed.
+That number represents the computational cost of generating a statistically probable response.
+It says nothing about depth of understanding.

-Thought summaries are artifacts, not reasoning: When the model produces intermediate text before its final response, RTS captures and surfaces this as "The Imitation of a Thought Process."
-The first-person narration in these artifacts creates the illusion of a strategic, conscious agent.
-RTS frames them explicitly as computational output instead of evidence of understanding.
+Thought summaries are artifacts.
+When the model produces intermediate text before its final response, RTS captures and surfaces this as "The Imitation of a Thought Process."
+The first-person narration in these artifacts creates a convincing illusion of a strategic, conscious agent.
+However, RTS frames them explicitly as just good ole computational output.
+The illusion does not disappear with the label.
+That tension is the point.

 Technical pattern: